With events progressing rapidly we look at lock down Covid-19 and the 2020 PDC season and possible outcomes.

 Pro Tour events could possibly have 4 streaming boards, this would give fans some reward for their membership of PDCTV (kudos to the PDC who have already confirmed annual memberships will be extended) and further opportunity for players sponsors to receive some exposure.

 These ideas are purely an opinion but could be worth giving serious consideration to rescue what is currently a disastrous situation for all concerned.
 We are sure that whatever avenue is taken by the PDC all considerations will have been covered in the decision making and have full faith in a satisfactory resolution.
-In the meantime stay safe everyone!
+Keep an eye on the news as it develops and In the meantime stay safe everyone!

 Written by DartsMad-Dominic